 - Pork Two Ways.
 The grilled pork and polenta has been on the menu at California Grill at Disney’s Contemporary Resort ever since this award-winning restaurant opened its doors in 1995.
 The current rendition of the dish features grilled tenderloin, goat cheese polenta, mushrooms, lacquered pork belly and country apple.

 - Tonga Toast.
 This decadent, deep-fried breakfast favorite has been served at Kona Cafe at Disney’s Polynesian Village Resort for more than a quarter of a century.
 Sourdough bread, bananas, sugar and cinnamon are all it takes – except for the oil to fry it in.

 - Cedar Plank Salmon.
 Oven roasted on individual cedar planks, the wild salmon is the most-requested dish at Artist Point at Disney’s Wilderness Lodge.

 - Cheddar Cheese Soup.
 Old-fashioned and delicious (with just a hint of beer and Tabasco), this standard at Le Cellier Steakhouse at the Canada pavilion in Epcot World Showcase has been on the menu since opening in 1982.

 - Creamy Lobster Soup.
-Creamy with chunks of lobster meat, this meal in a bowl has been a favorite for more than 20 years at Coral Reef Restaurant at The Seas with Nemo & Friends pavilion at Epcot.
+Creamy with chunks of lobster meat, this meal in a bowl has been a favorite for more than 20 years at Coral Reef Restaurant in Future World at Epcot.

 - Soupe a L’oignon Gratinee.
 The classic French onion soup topped with Gruyere has been a staple since opening day at Chefs de France in the France pavilion at Epcot.